Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 An applicant to the Banting Postdoctoral Fellowships program must complete their application in full collaboration with the proposed host institution.

-McMaster University strives to attract and retain top-tier postdoctoral talent therefore, a two-stage internal review process is in place to identify and select the most competitive candidates in each research area (CIHR, NSERC and SSHRC).
+McMaster University strives to attract and retain top-tier postdoctoral talent utilizing a two-stage internal review process to identify and select the most competitive candidates in each research area (CIHR, NSERC and SSHRC).

 The value of the fellowship is $70,000.00/year for two years, and is distributed equally across the CIHR, NSERC and SSHRC agencies.
 The award does not include the costs of research.